antmicro/ros2-camera-node/README.md

   colcon build
   ```

-After this, the built packages can be found in the `install/` directory (placed in the current directory).
+Then, the built packages can be found in the `install/` directory (placed in the current directory).

-The camera node is built as [composable node](https://docs.ros.org/en/humble/Tutorials/Intermediate/Composition.html), registered as `camera_node::CameraNode` and available under `libcamera_node_component.so` in `install/camera_node/lib` directory.
+The `CameraNode` is built as [composable node](https://docs.ros.org/en/humble/Tutorials/Intermediate/Composition.html), registered as `camera_node::CameraNode` and available under `libcamera_node_component.so` in the `install/camera_node/lib` directory.

 ## Running the CameraNode